webappio/docs/README.md

-# Layer documentation
+# webapp.io documentation

-This repository is the open-source documentation page for [Layer](https://layerci.com).
+This repository is the open-source documentation page for [webapp.io](https://webapp.io).

-Layer turns regular CI pipelines into staging server lambdas, so that you can share your work with your team and get things merged the same day you make the changes.
+webapp.io creates full-stack environments for every commit.
+They're used to review coworkers' changes and to run automatic e2e tests.

 # Contributing